coderefinery/python-progression/content/index.md

 - Persons who already use Python for this but want to learn about libraries to simplify common tasks and about how to share their workflow in a reproducible way.

-:::{prereq} Preparations
+:::{prereq} Preparation
-- Computer with network access
+- We assume everybody follows on their computer with network access
 - {doc}`installation` (but we will go through this together)
 :::